| A complimentary eSeminar for God on the Net Members: | ||

 may appear to be alive, but they are unreal, plastic and lifeless.
 Organic

-growth is a process
+growth is a p Early

 on in our journey it is tempting to become discouraged with our progress.